jacquelinekay/jacquelinekay.github.io/_posts/2017-04-13-reflection1.md

 What's going on here?
 Antony is decomposing a flat struct of type T into a bunch of references named after consecutive letters in the alphabet.
 He then forwards those fields on to a tuple of references of his custom tuple type.
 This is the core mechanism for "converting" from a struct to a tuple.
 But since there's no way to destructure an arbitrary number of fields ("variadic structured bindings"?), this code can't be written in a generic fashion, and the library instead resorts to generating these specializations via a [Python script](https://github.com/apolukhin/magic_get/blob/develop/misc/generate_cpp17.py).

 Again, if we had language-level reflection in C++, these code generation techniques would not be necessary.

-### Function reflection: HippoMocks and tromploeil
-TODO: do I want to cover this?

 ### Compiler tooling
 The Clang C++ compiler isn't just a standalone executable that takes your source code and spits out an executable.
 You can use `libclang` or `LibTooling` to write your own tools using an interface to the parsed AST of C++ code.
 Code that understands its own AST is not only using reflection, it is accessing the most powerful form of introspection, since the introspection API can use all of the information used by the compiler.